neondatabase/website/content/docs/extensions/extensions-intro.md

 <DetailIconCards>

-<a href="https://postgis.net/docs/Extras.html#Address_Standardizer" description="A signle-line address parser that takes an input address and normalizes it based on a set of rules" icon="app-store">address_standardizer</a>
+<a href="https://postgis.net/docs/Extras.html#Address_Standardizer" description="A single-line address parser that takes an input address and normalizes it based on a set of rules" icon="app-store">address_standardizer</a>

 <a href="https://postgis.net/docs/Extras.html#Address_Standardizer" description="A packaged extension that contains data for standardizing US addresses for use with the address_standardizer extension" icon="app-store">address_standardizer_data_us</a>